kiat/BigDataAnalytics/HowTos/How-To-Run-Jupyter-on-Google-Cloud-Dataproc.md

 ![Create a Cluster and Enable Access to Web Interfaces ](https://raw.githubusercontent.com/kiat/MET-CS777/master/HowTos/sceenshots/gc-webinterface-3.png)

+You can find all of the Web Interfaces here, Jupyter and Spark History

 ![Create a Cluster and Enable Access to Web Interfaces ](https://raw.githubusercontent.com/kiat/MET-CS777/master/HowTos/sceenshots/gc-webinterface-4.png)